Volvo Group North America: Giving Energy Projects a Boost with New Investment Guidelines

 Graph 3 – Return on Investment with and Without Using Volvo Group Guideline for Energy-Efficiency Investment Calculations

-Volvo established a new guideline that allows managers to factor in the risk of increasing energy prices when making energy efficiency PPE investment decisions.
+Volvo established a new guideline that allows managers to factor in the risk of increasing energy prices when making energy efficiency investment decisions, helping it meet its initial 25% energy intensity reduction target and set a new 25% goal.

 Transportation related products and services